amz25/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)

 *The values are not very different from the earlier values.
-The mean is exactly the same, and the median has become the same as the mean.*
+The mean is exactly the same, and the median has become the same as the mean.
+The impact of the imputed values can be seen in the histogram; the bin that contains the mean and median has a much higher frequency with the imputed values.*

 ## Are there differences in activity patterns between weekdays and weekends?